AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  >[!NOTE]
  >
- >It is possible for even a non-Account Owner to have the [!UICONTROL Shared Access] tab on their account.
+ >It is possible even for a non-account owner to have the **[!UICONTROL Shared Access]** tab on their account.
 However, only the Account Owner (Primary Account Holder) with the according privileges can provide shared access to other users.
-For more information on shared access, visit [Adobe Commerce Help Center User Guide](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#who-can-provide-shared-access).
+For more information on shared access, refer to [SHARED ACCESS: GRANT PRIVILEGES FOR OTHER USERS TO ACCESS YOUR ACCOUNT](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#shared-access) in Adobe Commerce Help Center User Guide.

 ## I used shared access but cannot gain access to a particular resource